 - Remote instruction: Blackboard Collaborate can be used to conduct webinars, host online interactive sessions, or augment eCampus course materials with audio content.
 A wealth of information about Collaborate is available on our support site for it.

-- Student Success Collaborative: The Student Success Collaborative, or SSC Campus, sifts through concrete data in a matter of seconds, giving advisors, tutors and instructors information that may help students stay in school and graduate.
+- Navigate (formerly SSC Campus): Navigate sifts through concrete data in a matter of seconds, giving advisors, tutors and instructors information that may help students stay in school and graduate.
 It identifies struggling students by creating markers and intervention points for those who might not traditionally show up as at risk.
-Learn about it here.